 Federal law protects seven "classes" from discrimination

-Today, the federal FHA prevents a landlord from discriminating against an individual based on seven "protected classes," or personal characteristics shared by a group of people.
-1 These are:
+Today, the FHA prevents a landlord from discriminating against an individual based on seven "protected classes," or personal characteristics shared by a group of people.1 They are:

 Criminal records shouldn't automatically disqualify an applicant